Osaka is one of the biggest and most popular cities in Japan.

 Bear in mind though:

-There are also other options, where you can buy property for lesser price, like in Nagoya.
+There are also other options, where you can buy property for a lesser price, like in Nagoya.

 Where should I buy property in Osaka?